mapcraftlabs/mapcraft_docs/advanced_features.md

 ## Charts

 Charts are an integral part of the Labs app, but they're not built-in.
 The hooks are there, but the user of the app still has to use Javascript libraries to create the charts.
-A common choice is the [nvd3](http://nvd3.org/) library used in the example below, but this is by no means the only way to make charts.
+A common choice is the [nvd3](http://nvd3.org/) library used in the example below.

 This example is probably not the only way to build charts in the app, but it seems like a sensible workflow.
 This example assumes the charts are designed to be placed on the analytics pane.

 First of all, the values to be charted should be computed within the aggregateAnalytics method.
 After that is done, the object which contains that data should be passed to another method which generates the chart.
 Here that method is called addFeasibilityChart, which uses the nvd3 API to build a chart.
 Finally, the chart is set on the DOM element with the id `FeasibilityChart`.
-Note that id created as part of the analyticsTemplate.
+Note that id has geen created as part of the analyticsTemplate.

-To summarize, make a div in one of the HTML templates with a given ID.
+To summarize, make a div in one of the HTML templates with a given id.
 Then in one of the callbacks, likely aggregateAnalytics, compute the data to go into the chart and use the charting API to build the chart.
-It is not common to have several charts in the analytics pane, and this process can be repeated for each chart.
+It is common to have several charts in the analytics pane, and this process can be repeated for each chart.

-The use of nvd3 in charts int he config file is also the reason why the nvd3 js and css are frequently included in the html page.
+The use of nvd3 in charts in the config file is also the reason why the nvd3 js and css are frequently included in the html page.
 If you don't need charts, you can remove those includes to speed up load times.

 ```javascript
 addFeasibilityChart: function (analytics) {